anilaltan/Edie-homepage/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-Where can I see your demo?
+-Where can I see your demo?
-You can see it by clicking this address.(https://recipe-page.surge.sh/) What was your experience?
+-You can see it by clicking this address.(https://recipe-page.surge.sh/) -What was your experience?
-I have completely built a page on my own and have practiced my knowledge What have you learned/improved?
+-I have completely built a page on my own and have practiced my knowledge -What have you learned/improved?
-Reinforced my html and css knowledge
+-Reinforced my html and css knowledge
-Your wisdom? :)
+-Your wisdom? :)

 ### Built With